sanjaycode-gh/sanjaycode-gh/README.md

 - 👋 Hi, I’m @sanjaycode-gh
+- I am a Automation tester with 6 years of software testing experience in the technologies- Java, Selenium Webdriver, Cucumber, Git, Maven, Junit, Jenkins.
-- 👀 I’m interested in Cloud,Azure, Java and Devops
+- 👀 I’m interested in Automation testing
-- 🌱 I’m currently learning Java and Azure
+- 🌱 I’m currently learning API automation testing using RestAssured library
-- - 📫 reach me sanjay.yerrolla@gmail.com
+- - 📫 reach me at sanjay.yerrolla@gmail.com

 <!---
 sanjaycode-gh/sanjaycode-gh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.